rahulmurugan/webacy-protected-mcp/README.md

 ### Using with Claude Desktop

-Add to your Claude Desktop configuration:
+Add to your Claude Desktop MCP configuration:
 ```json
 {
   "mcpServers": {